 The flats in Fairview New Homes’ City House also benefit from ultrafast ‘Fibre-to-the-Building’ broadband but the technological innovations in this repurposed office-to-commercial space don’t end there.
 Wind turbines on the roof of the block provide electricity to the communal areas, helping to keep bills down and reduce residents’ carbon footprint.
 City House is another central development, about 10 minutes’ walk from East Croydon station.

 “Security of the building is great with the cctv.
 I feel very safe living here.
-The hot water is sometimes broken.
 This was my first complaint when I moved in; there was no hot water.
 Only the shower, other faucets are good.
 The community is good and people are good.” – Mehvish S, verified resident at City House

 “This is a nice place for kids.
 There is a playground and lots of grassy areas.” – Grassy, verified resident at Queens Gate